paul-buerkner/paul-buerkner.github.io/about/index.md

 ## Awards

-* Award for the best lecture of the Institute of Psychology in Münster (WS 2016 / 2017)
+* Award for the best lecture of the Institute of Psychology in Münster (2017)

 ## Teaching

-* Each WS: Statistic I - Descriptive Statistics und Probability Theory, B.Sc.
+* Statistic I - Descriptive Statistics und Probability Theory, B.Sc.
 Psychology
-* Each SS: Statistic II - Inferential Statistics, B.Sc.
+* Statistic II - Inferential Statistics, B.Sc.
 Psychology

 ## Talks and Workshops